Appdynamics/ConfigMyApp-docs/docs/README.md

 CMA_LOGO_NAME=<logo_image_name>.<file-extension>

 ```
-3. Mount the `branding` volume in docker run.
+ 3.Mount the `branding` volume in docker run.
 The docker run command should be executed from the `branding` folder on your host.

  ```
  docker run -d \